Dime-Time/Dime-Time-Mobile/app-store-assets/app-descriptions.md

 • **Smart Analytics**: Track progress with debt-free projections and insights
 • **Mobile Apps**: Full iOS and Android support for management on the go

-### 💰 AFFORDABLE PRICING
-Just $2.99/month - less than a coffee!
-Cancel anytime.

 ### 🔒 BETA TESTING
 Join our exclusive beta program and help shape the future of debt-free living.
 Some features may be simulated during testing.